rsinghlab/OvO/README.md

 | TCGA               |  98.3 +- 0.07   | 98.4 +- 0.92   |
 | ------------------ |---------------- | -------------- |

 Note that the Hateful Memes Challenge was closed by the time we wrote the paper, so we did not have access to the true test labels used in the competition.
-Thus, these results cannot be directly compared to other competiton participants, but should still provide a good estimation.
+Thus, these results cannot be directly compared to other competition participants, but should still provide a good estimation.

-## Contributing

->📋  Pick a licence and describe how to contribute to your code repository.